JavaTheNutt/web_app_dev_project_backend/README.md

 ```
 ## Sample Test execution.
 Below are my three test suites, with a short explanation of each.
 All three can be run with a single command using `npm test`.
 The suites are organised by directory and are run by recursively scanning the specified directory and running all suites found within.
 Each one is also fed into Babel to cater to systems that do not support ES8 syntax.
+It is worth noting that I developed this project on a windows system, and my orignal method of finding all tests (found in [this Gist](https://gist.github.com/timoxley/1721593)) only appears to work in Git Bash, which is an emulated Linux shell.
+I switched to a method that is compatible with Windows, but since I don't have
+access to a true *NIX system to test if this method works on those, I kept my orignal scripts, which can be run by the same names but with `:nix` as a suffix.
+For example: `npm run test:nix` or `npm run unit:nix`.

 ### Unit tests
 The unit tests test each function in absolute isolation.
 Each test tests a single function and all other function calls are stubbed.
+This section has the highest coverage, since I can have stubbed functions return errors which currently are very difficult to emulate at a higher level.

         $ npm run unit